Self-Supervised Image Captioning with CLIP: Method

+We propose an enhancement to the ClipCap architecture to reduce its dependency on captioned images.
+This is achieved by introducing an auxiliary task that aims to maximize the matching, as determined by CLIP, between the image and the captions produced.

-Our language model generates candidate captions by sequentially predicting each token.
-For every token, the model outputs a probability distribution over all possible tokens in the vocabulary.
-These probabilities then determine the following token.
-The process is typically accomplished through either a greedy approach or beam search, both of which frequently use the Softmax operation.
+To integrate this auxiliary task as a direct replacement for the original training objective, we face a challenge during optimization: The language model generates captions by sequentially predicting each word token, which involves a probability distribution across the vocabulary for each token.
+The selection of the next token typically employs either greedy decoding or beam search, both relying on the Softmax operation.
 However, the discrete sampling operation following Softmax is non-differentiable, thus interrupting the flow of gradients.
-To overcome this challenge, we utilize the Gumbel-Softmax method \cite{Jang2016CategoricalRW}, which provides a reparameterization trick for discrete variables.
-This technique allows us to transform the non-differentiable operation into a differentiable one, thereby enabling our gradient-based optimization.
+To overcome this challenge, we use the Gumbel-Softmax method \citep{jang2016categorical}, which provides a reparameterization trick for discrete variables.
+This technique allows us to transform the non-differentiable operation into a differentiable one, thereby enabling our gradient-based optimization on the auxiliary task.